 In 2019, the Board supported legislation that would lead to creation of a State Equity Office.
 Through a proviso in the 2019-2021 operating budget, the Legislature directed the Health Disparities Council to convene an Office of Equity Task Force to develop an operations plan for a future Washington State Office of Equity.
-In the 2020 legislative session, legislation passed establishing the Office of Equity, however funding for the Office of Equity was cut because of costs attributed to the COVID-19 pandemic.
-The Board endorsed the Task Force's recommendations and supports funding for the Washington State Office of Equity.
+The Board endorsed the Task Force's recommendations and supports ongoing funding for the Washington State Office of Equity.